 5.1 Further products and services

 The Law Society provides support for solicitors on a wide range of areas of practice.
-Practice Advice can be contacted on 020 7320 5675 from 09:00 to 17:00 on weekdays.
+Our Practice Advice Service can be contacted on 020 7320 5675 from 09:00 to 17:00 on weekdays.

 If you require further support, the Risk and Compliance Advisory Service can help.
 We offer expert and confidential support and guidance, including face-to-face consultancy on risk and compliance.
 Please contact us on 0207 316 5655, or email email@example.com.